 Top 10 Things Your Bedroom Needs

-Alright, I know I am in no position to tell you what to do, but my experience as an interior designer shows that when it comes to bedrooms, people can rarely invent something pathbreaking.
-After dozens of projects and sleepless nights of planning, I have come to the conclusion that there is a set of things that hardly any bedroom can manage without.
+My experience as an interior designer has taught me that, when it comes to bedrooms, people rarely invent something new.
+After dozens of projects and sleepless nights of planning, I have come to the conclusion that there is a certain set of simple things that a bedroom can't manage without.

 Top 10 Things You Must Have in Your Bedroom